rails/rails/README.md

 check out our [security policy](https://rubyonrails.org/security/) for guidelines about how to proceed.

+If you'd like feedback on an idea for a feature before doing the work to make a patch, please send an email to the [rails-core mailing](https://groups.google.com/forum/?fromgroups#!forum/rubyonrails-core) list.

 Everyone interacting in Rails and its sub-projects' codebases, issue trackers, chat rooms, and mailing lists is expected to follow the Rails [code of conduct](https://rubyonrails.org/conduct/).

 ## Code Status